sanjeeviram1/Air-Quality-Index---Streamlit-app/README.md

 # Air Quality Index - Streamlit App

 This is a Streamlit web application for visualizing and analyzing air quality data.
 The application provides insights into air quality metrics such as AQI (Air Quality Index), PM2.5, PM10, CO, SO2, and NO2.
-Users can input their location or choose from pre-defined locations to view real-time air quality information.
+Users can input their location and PM 2.5 nd PM 10 Parameters  to view real-time air quality information.

 ## Features